Adam F

-Adam Fenton (born 8 February 1972) is an English record producer and DJ who has worked across various genres.
+Adam Fenton (born 8 February 1972), also known as Adam F, is an English record producer and DJ who has worked across various genres.
 He is also the co-founder of the drum and bass label Breakbeat Kaos along with DJ Fresh.
-He found initial success with the 1990s drum and bass singles "Circles", "Metropolis" / "Mother Earth", and "F-Jam", before releasing his debut studio album Colours in 1997.
+He found initial success with the 1990s drum and bass singles "Circles", "Metropolis", and "F-Jam", before releasing his debut studio album Colours in 1997.
 In 2001, he transitioned into hip hop music, producing the album Kaos: The Anti-Acoustic Warfare, featuring collaborations with LL Cool J, Redman and De La Soul.
 He later released a remix album, Drum and Bass Warfare, and collaborated with DJ Fresh.